 The LWC was established in 2000.
 We had partnered with the BIMFC All Native Hockey Tournament by adding a 35+ legends division and showcasing the final championship game at the Civic Centre just prior to the Sr Men's Championship final.
 It was a good partnership.
 Unfortunately the BIMFC tournament faded away for reasons we won't get into here.

-The LWC Tomahockey has since evolved and added a Sr Rec Division, a 45+ Masters Div, a Women's Div. and a Midget Div.
-We also added a Talent Show and a Singles 8 Ball Pool Tournament to round off the weekend.
+The LWC Tomahockey has since evolved and added a Sr Contact Division for 2020, the 20th anniversary of the LWC.
+There will be Sr Rec division , a 45+ Masters division and a Singles 8 Ball Pool Tournament to round off the weekend.

 The future plan is to expand this weekend into a Winter Festival which could include a pow-wow, round dance, a monster bingo, traditional hand games, curling, indoor soccer, volleyball and basketball, archery, snow shoeing, and so on.
 The possibilities are endless providing we have community support and teamwork to make it happen.
 Keep posted for more news in the near future.